Mortgage Guide

 CONVENTIONAL FINANCING

-• 7% down No mortgage insurance Options
+• Flexible Down Payment: 7% down with no mortgage insurance available.

 FHA LENDING